The Game Theory of Fake News: Detailed analysis of the misinformation game

-We have defined a coercive transmitter strategy as one that always serves more news of a particular type to receivers who consume more news.
-Thus a coercive fake news strategy serves more fake stories to receivers who consume more of the transmitter's stories.
-This is described as ``coercive'' because receivers who seek to increase their benefit from true stories by engaging more, in fact receive increasing amounts misinformation.
-In contrast, receivers who consume little of the transmitter's stories are targeted with more true stories and thus are incentivized to engage more.
-The conditions for a strategy to be coercive are $\gamma>0$ and $\theta>0$ (see Methods).
+We have defined a responsive transmitter strategy as one that always serves more news of their preferred type to receivers who consume more news.
+Thus a responsive misinformation strategy serves more fake stories to receivers who engage more with the transmitter's stories.
+As a result truth-seeking receivers who try to increase their benefit from true stories by engaging more, in fact receive increasing amounts misinformation.
+In contrast, receivers who engage little with the transmitter's stories are targeted with more true stories and thus are incentivized to engage more.
+The conditions for a strategy to be responsive are $\gamma>0$ and $\theta>0$.

-We define an extortion strategy as a particular type of coercive strategy that additionally enforces $v_f>v_{c}$ (for fake news sites), where $v_c=v_{tc}+v_{fc}$ is the overall rate of consumption by receivers.
+We define an extortion strategy as a particular type of responsive strategy that additionally enforces $v_f>v_{c}$ (for misinformation sites), where $v_c=v_{tc}+v_{fc}$ is the overall probability of engagement by receivers.
 Similarly, for mainstream sites extortion strategies must enforce $v_t>v_{c}$ .
 The term ``extortion'' was previously introduced in reference to analogous strategies studied in the Prisoner's Dilemma \cite{Press:2012fk,Stewart:2013fk,Stewart:2012ys,Hilbe:2013aa}.
-Extortion strategies in the fake news game constitute a strong form of coercion.
-In particular the extortion strategies studied here ensure that the rate of increase in fake (or true) news exceeds the rate of increase of overall consumption by receivers.
+The extortion strategies studied here ensure that the rate of increase in fake (or true) news exceeds the rate of increase of overall engagement by receivers.